Twisted homological stability for configuration spaces: Proof of twisted homological stability

 \section{Proof of twisted homological stability}

 We now use the twisted Serre spectral sequence of the previous section to prove Theorem \ref{tMain}.
-We first record another fact we will use: \begin{lem}[Shapiro for covering spaces] Suppose we have a based space $X$ which is locally nice enough to have a universal cover, a subgroup $H$ of $\pi_1(X)$ and an $H$-module $A$.
+We first record another fact we will use:

+\begin{lem}[Shapiro for covering spaces] Suppose we have a based, path-connected space $X$ which is locally path-connected and semi-locally simply-connected, a subgroup $H$ of $\pi_1(X)$ and an $H$-module $A$.
 Let $\hat{X}$ be the \textup{(}based\textup{)} covering space corresponding to $H$.
 Then

 Moreover, given a map of the above data, namely a \textup{(}based\textup{)} map $f\colon X\to X^\prime$ such that $f_*(H)\subseteq H^\prime$ \textup{(}so that there is a unique based lift $\hat{f} \colon \hat{X} \to \hat{X}^\prime$\textup{)} and a map $\phi \colon A\to A^\prime$ which is equivariant w.r.t.\ $f_*$, the identification \eqref{eShapiro} is natural in the sense that